forem/forem/docs/faqs.md

 ## How do I see comments in the Feed?

-In the Feed we only show comments above certain "score".
+On the home Feed, we only show comments above certain "score".
 It's likely the comments in the local environment will never meet this score that's why it must be updated manually.
 Here's how: